-- i.
-In accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness; integrity; objectivity; accountability; openness; honesty and leadership). - ii.
+- In accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness; integrity; objectivity; accountability; openness; honesty and leadership). - ii.
 In full accordance with the guidance to colleges from the Association of Colleges in the Code of Good Governance for English Colleges ("the Code"); and - iii. having due regard to the UK Corporate Governance Code 2016 ("the Code") insofar as it is applicable to the further education sector.

-The College is committed to exhibiting best practice in all aspects of corporate governance and in particular the College has adopted and compiled with the Code.
+The College is committed to exhibiting best practice in all aspects of corporate governance and in particular the College has adopted and complied with the Code.
 We have not adopted and therefore do not apply the UK Corporate Governance Code.
 However, we have reported on our Corporate Governance arrangements by drawing upon best practice available, including those aspects of the UK Corporate Governance Code we consider to be relevant to the further education sector and best practice.

-In the opinion of the Governors, the College complies with all the provisions of the Code, and it has complied throughout the year ended 31 July 2021.
+In the opinion of the Governors, the College complies with all the provisions of the Code, and it has complied throughout the year ended 31 July 2022.
 The Corporation recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.
 In carrying out its responsibilities, it takes full account of the Code of Good Governance for English Colleges issued by the Association of Colleges in March 2015, which it formally adopted in 2016.
-The Board aim is to formally adopt the updated and revised AoC Code of Good Governance in December 2021.
+During the 2021/22 period the Corporation Board formally approved the Revised AoC English Code of Good Governance.